kennethreitz/kennethreitz.org/data/random/mental-health.md

 Also, I **promise** you, my brain has told me some *really* convincing lies.
 It's not worth it.
 You are loved, and you are important.
 You are not alone.
 I promise.

-Feel free to reach out to me on [Twitter](https://twitter.com/kennethreitz42) if you need someone to talk to.
+Feel free to reach out to me on [Twitter](https://twitter.com/kennethreitz42) or [email](/contact) if you need someone to talk to.
 I'm here for you.

 -------------